varunkumare99/Nand2Tetris/README.md

 prompt> java -jar Complier_1.jar Xxx

 For every jack file present the in directory (Xxx) it generates a corresponding XML file.

+## Project 11
+Compiler II : code generation.
+The implementation is based on morphing the syntax analyzer built in the previous project(10) into a full-scale compiler.

+#### Symbol Table
+The syntax analyzer outputs the following information as part of its XML output using the symbol table:
+  - The identifier's name, as done by the current version of the syntax analyzer.
+  - The identifier's category: var, argument, static, field, class, or subroutine.
+  - If the identifier's category is var, argument, static, or field, the running index assigned to the identifier by the symbol table.
+  - Whether the identifier is presently being defined (e.g. the identifier stands for a variable declared in a "var" statement) or used.

+#### Code Generation
+It mainly involves morphing the xml output to vm commands.

+#### Usage
+prompt> java -jar Compiler_2-1.0.0-jar-with-dependencies.jar Xxx

+For every jack file present the in directory (Xxx) it generates a corresponding vm file. (provide the complete path of Xxx)